ddantas/visiongl/README.txt

 library besides the minimum.
 Use the arrows in the numpad to navigate, z/x to zoom in/out, and q to quit.

-democam: Another basic demo that does not require aditional libraries.
+democam: Another basic demo.
+Requires OpenCV to obtain images from the webcam.
 Captures images from the first webcam found.
 The capture is done by OpenCV function cvCaptureFromCAM.
 An OpenGL window shows four versions of the captured image after a few operations.

+demoio and demotiff: To run these examples, please compile VisionGL with TIFF support.
+In a previous section there are instructions about how to compile GDCM.

 demogdcm: To run this example, please compile VisionGL with GDCM support.
 In a previous section there are instructions about how